abilandz/PH8124/Lecture_4/Lecture_4.md

 By default, the command **read** saves input from the keyboard into its built-in variable **REPLY**.
 Alternatively,  you can specify yourself directly the name of the variable(s) which will store the input from the keyboard.
 This is best illustrated with examples.

-**Example 1**: If we use **read** without arguments, the entire line of user input is stored in the built-in variable **REPLY**, as this code snippets demonstrate:
+**Example 1**: If we use **read** without arguments, the entire line of user input is stored in the built-in variable **REPLY**, as this code snippet demonstrates:

 ```bash
 read
 ```

 After you have executed **read** in the terminal, this command is waiting for your input from the keyboard.
 Just type some example input, e.g. ```1 22 abc```, and press 'Enter'.
-Now you can programmatically retrieve the input from the keyboard:
+Now you can programmatically retrieve that input:

 ```bash
 echo ${REPLY}